-22 Tech Companies Powering the Creator Economy
+22 Tech Companies Powering the Influencer Economy

 When Jay-Z sang, “I’m not a businessman; I’m a business, man,” in the 2005 “Diamonds From Sierra Leone” remix, little did we know these lyrics were presciently foreshadowing the creator economy to come.

 What is the creator economy?
 It refers to individual creators — think artists, podcasters, YouTubers — building businesses around their personal brands and transacting directly with consumers.

 The rise of easy-to-use consumer software tools, social media and other distribution platforms have made it easy for individuals to bypass legacy institutions to make and sell creative work.

 There are 50 million creators out there, according to SignalFire’s estimates.
 That’s 50 million people monetizing their podcasts, newsletters, art shops and video streams.
 About two million of them are doing it as their full-time job.

 Although there are fewer formal barriers to entry than ever to starting a business, monetizing one’s individuality and content requires work.
 Distribution, operations, payment processing and project management are important, but they can easily suck up time and energy that could be otherwise spent creating.